revilowaldow/BITC/Sessions/2023/06 04 - Session 3.md

 [[Caenis]] made a pemmican out of lizardstick
-	Also made a reedsqueeze/fired bread
+	Also made a reedsqueeze/fired bread paste mix thing